RukenDemirel/TinDog-Project/README.md

 ## Features
 - Responsive design using HTML and CSS
-- Attractive layout with dog-themed styling
-- Navigation bar with multiple sections
+-  Pricing section with structured cards for different plans
 - Works on desktop and mobile devices

 ## Technologies Used